 There are different visa entry requirements for each destination

 Visas aren’t necessary for stays of up to 60 days when visiting Samoa.
 If you want to stay longer than 60 days, applications must be made at Samoa’s overseas missions in Brussels, Wellington, Auckland, Canberra or New York, or to the Immigration Office at the Prime Minister’s Department in Samoa.

 If you’d prefer to visit American Samoa, then traditional USA visa rules apply.
 There is a list of over 30 countries that are part of a Visa Waiver Program – meaning you may not need a visa to enter US soil.
 American Samoan visa rules will all depend on the country you are travelling from and your own nationality (I flew directly from Samoa and got an on-entry visa as a Brit).
 USA citizens can enter American Samoa freely.

 Samoa is much more accessible

-Like I mentioned above, American Samoa is treated with the same laws as any other part of the United States.
+As I mentioned above, American Samoa is treated with the same laws as any other part of the United States.
 With strict immigration laws set in place, the US mainland can be a fortress to enter, and the same goes for American Samoa.
 With a huge military base and a slight reluctance to promote tourism, American Samoa is not as accessible as its neighbour Samoa.
-This does have its advantages; however, American Samoa is far less touristy and can offer you a sense of Samoan culture without all the tourist traps (although all the American brands like McDonalds are unfortunately loud and proud over there).
+This does have its advantages; however, American Samoa is far less touristy and can offer you a sense of Samoan culture without all the tourist traps (although all the American brands like Mcdonald’s are unfortunately loud and proud and gaining popularity over there).